- Faith and Fear in Flushing - http://www.faithandfearinflushing.com -

 I left college as I arrived — alone, with my two Mets pennants.

 We each headed back to Long Island in the summer of ’85.
 Sandy remained Sandy no matter where he was.
 On one hand, he invited me to his engagement party, which was thoughtful Sandy.
-On the other hand, he stood me up when we were supposed to get together for drinks, which was thoughtless Sandy.
+On the other hand, he stood me up when we were supposed to get together for drinks, which wasn’t so thoughtful Sandy.
 Eventually both Sandys disappeared from my radar for a few years, until, on the morning of October 13, 1988, I got a phone call: Sandy, checking to see how I was holding up in the aftermath of the dreadful seventh-game 6-0 loss to the Dodgers in the NLCS.
 “You must’ve been loving Doc in relief,” he empathized.

 And Sandy wasn’t even a Mets fan.

 Reaching out to me after the playoffs spurred a brief Sandy renaissance in my life.
 I semi-credit him for helping me peel my career off the floor.
 It was February 1989 and I had been going nowhere in a big way.
 After taking part in a dead-end freelance job interview in Westbury, I remembered Sandy telling me he was working near Roosevelt Field and we should get together for lunch.
 I called him from a mall pay phone and said yo, I’m here, how about it?
-His “lunch” suggestion was really one of those Sandy empty gestures I should have recalled from college, but I caught him when he was free for 20 minutes, so we met at Burger King.
+His “lunch” suggestion was really one of those impulsive, unspecific Sandy gestures I should have recalled from college, but I caught him when he was free for 20 minutes, so we met at Burger King.
 We caught up a little.
 His engagement dissolved somewhere along the way, but he said he had quit smoking what he was smoking in college.
 I told him I had met a very nice girl who was still in school in Florida, but otherwise I had nothing going on.

 He was surprised.
 “You’re such a good writer,” he said, without his previous suggestion to enhance my output with sense.
 Sandy wasn’t the first person to tell me I was good, but maybe he was the first person to tell me that in a while.
 Or maybe hearing it from Sandy, my own Harry Caray, had some sort of effect on me.
 Whatever it was, I emerged from the funk I’d been living in for a year-and-a-half and started a new job exactly one month later.